stefanspringer1/BuildingSwiftOnWindows/README.md

       ┕ usr/...
 ```

 To build those dependencies, you first need the sources and build them yourself.
+You can also download all those dependencies, already built, from https://dev.azure.com/compnerd/swift-build/_build (go to "Artifacts" for a succesful build for ine of those dependencies, e.g. "SQLite", see section "How to know which versions of source to use" for how to navigate on that page).

-You can also download all those dependencies, already built, from https://github.com/stefanspringer1/SwiftDependencies.git.
-In "64 Native Tools Command Prompt for VSXXXX" go to the directory `S:` and execute:
+Alternatively you can get them from https://github.com/stefanspringer1/SwiftDependencies.git (but they may be outdated at some point).
+To do that, in "64 Native Tools Command Prompt for VSXXXX" go to the directory `S:` and execute:

 ```batch
 git clone https://github.com/stefanspringer1/SwiftDependencies.git Library